-This year, TPAM will focus on dance and introduce diverse works by artists from Japan, Korea, India, Indonesia, Thailand and Malaysia.
+This year, TPAM will focus on dance and introduce diverse works by artists from Japan, Indonesia, Thailand and Malaysia.
 With a number of group and individual participants from across Japan and the world, the meeting program for network building and collaboration as well as the open-call program TPAM Fringe has become even more productive than before.
-Aspiring for more active Asian collaboration, The Japan Foundation Asia Center will invite around 40 presenters, journalists and critics, most of whom belong to younger generations, from Asia and other parts of the world.
+Aspiring for more active Asian collaboration, The Japan Foundation Asia Center has invited around 40 presenters, journalists and critics, most of whom belong to younger generations, from Asia and other parts of the world.

 President, Kanagawa Arts Foundation